Basal cell carcinoma is a cancer that originates in cells of the outer layer of the skin (epidermis).

-Basal cells are found in the lowest layer of the epidermis.
+Basal cells are in the lowest layer of the epidermis (the outer layer of the skin).
 Although basal cell carcinoma may not originate in the basal cells, the disease is so named because the cancer cells resemble basal cells.
-Basal cell carcinoma is the most common human cancer.
-More than 800,000 people develop this type of cancer in the United States each year.
+Basal cell carcinoma is the most common type of cancer.
+More than 2.8 million people develop this type of cancer in the United States each year.
+It is more common among fair-skinned people with a history of sun exposure and is very rare among dark-skinned people.
 Basal cell carcinoma usually develops on skin surfaces that are exposed to sunlight, commonly on the head or neck.

-The tumors usually begin as small, shiny, firm, raised growths (papules) that enlarge very slowly, sometimes so slowly that they go unnoticed as new growths.
+The tumors usually begin as small, shiny, firm, almost clear to pink in color, raised growths (nodules) with visible dilated blood vessels (telangiectases).
+The tumors enlarge very slowly, sometimes so slowly that they go unnoticed as new growths.
 However, the growth rate varies greatly from tumor to tumor, with some growing as much as ½ inch (about 1 centimeter) in a year.

 Basal cell carcinomas can vary greatly in their appearance.
 Some are raised bumps that may break open and form scabs in the center.
 Some are flat pale or red patches that look somewhat like scars.
 The border of the cancer is sometimes thickened and pearly white.
 The cancer may alternately bleed and form a scab and heal, leading a person to falsely think that it is a sore rather than a cancer.

-Basal cell carcinomas rarely spread (metastasize) to distant parts of the body.
+Basal cell carcinomas rarely spread (metastasize) to other parts of the body.
 Instead, they invade and slowly destroy surrounding tissues.
-When basal cell carcinomas grow near the eye, mouth, bone, or brain, the consequences of invasion can be serious and can lead to death.
+When basal cell carcinomas grow near the eyes, ears, mouth, bone, or brain, the consequences of spread can be serious and can lead to death.
 Yet, for most people, the tumors simply grow slowly into the skin.

-Doctors often can recognize a basal cell carcinoma simply by looking at it, but a biopsy is the standard procedure for confirming the diagnosis (see Diagnosis and Treatment of Skin Disorders: Diagnosis of Skin Disorders).
+Doctors often can recognize a basal cell carcinoma simply by looking at it, but a biopsy is the standard procedure for confirming the diagnosis (see see Diagnosis of Skin Disorders).